 EE Mobile Data Boost

 EE Mobile customers who sign up for EE home broadband can claim a free monthly data boost.
-Depending on your broadband package, you’ll receive either 5GB or 20GB.

 EE early cancellation credit

 EE offers £50 credit if you're charged when switching to EE.

 Generally, you should only be charged for cancellation if you leave mid-contract.
 And that’s something that's best avoided due to the cost anyway.
 But if you do find yourself in that situation, it's reassuring to know that you can get something back from EE.